Estate planning documents on the desk of a Springfield, MO attorney with scales of justice and law books.

 So, what separates a simple estate from a complex one?
 A simple estate might belong to a single individual with one home, a retirement account, and clear beneficiaries.
 In this case, a basic will and powers of attorney might be sufficient, keeping costs on the lower end of the spectrum.
 In contrast, a complex estate could involve business ownership, properties in multiple states, or the need to establish special trusts for asset protection or charitable giving.
 These situations demand more sophisticated legal strategies, which naturally increases the cost.
 The best way to get an accurate quote is to schedule a consultation to discuss your specific needs and get a clear, personalized estimate.

-Don’t Believe These Common Estate Planning Myths
+Don’t Fall for These Estate Planning Myths

 When it comes to estate planning, there’s a lot of misinformation out there that can stop people from taking important steps to protect their families.
 These myths often make the process seem more complicated or less necessary than it truly is.
 The truth is, a well-crafted estate plan is one of the most thoughtful things you can do for your loved ones, providing clarity and security during a difficult time.
 It’s not about how much money you have; it’s about making sure your wishes are respected and the people you care about are taken care of.